St. George Greek Orthodox Cathedral

 Memorials:

-Coffee and sweets today are being offered in memory of all those being memorialized today by their families.
+Coffee and sweets today are being offered in memory of all who are being commemorated today by their families.

 This week at the Cathedral: